MikeFHS/automated-rating-curve/docs/bathymetry.md

 After either initial estimate, ARC filters and aggregates the depths by reach and enforces a downstream non-decreasing depth constraint.
 Consequently, the depth finally burned into a stream cell can differ from its initial network or power-law estimate.

-`Flow_File_QMax` is still required either way because ARC still needs a maximum discharge to build the VDT database and curve outputs.
+`Flow_File_QMax` is still required either way for standard rating-curve runs because ARC needs a maximum discharge to build the VDT database and curve outputs.
+It is not required when `Build_Representative_Cross_Section` is `True`; representative processing builds fixed 0.10 m stages independently of QMax.

 Before any bathymetry is burned into the DEM-derived section, ARC now performs a staged preprocessing workflow: